 Brushless DC Motors vs. Servo Motors vs. Inverters

-When it comes to speed control, you may think the choice is between an inverter driven three-phase motor or servo motor, but did you know that brushless DC motors specialize in speed control?
+When it comes to speed control, you may think the choice is between an inverter driven three-phase motor or servo motor, but did you know that brushless DC gear motors specialize in speed control?
 The brushless DC motor is growing in popularity in the world of speed control.
 However, not everyone is familiar with the power and performance to cost aspects of the brushless DC motor.
 Even in usage situations where it has demonstrated its capabilities, it tends to lag behind the two leading players, the inverter driven three-phase motor and the servo motor.
-This article introduces the capability of brushless DC motors, as well as points to consider when choosing a compact speed control motor.
+This article introduces the capability of brushless DC gear motors, as well as points to consider when choosing a compact speed control motor.

 Inverter or Servo Motor: Which Should be used to Control Speed?